Roman Baths (Bath): Museum

 The museum houses artefacts from the Roman period, including objects that were thrown into the Sacred Spring, presumably as offerings to the goddess.
-These include more than 12,000 Denari coins, which is the largest collective votive deposit known from Britain.
+These include more than 12,000 Denarii coins, which is the largest collective votive deposit known from Britain.
 A gilt bronze head of the goddess Sulis Minerva, which was discovered nearby in 1727, is displayed.

 The Bath Roman Temple stood on a podium more than two metres above the surrounding courtyard, approached by a flight of steps.
 On the approach there were four large, fluted Corinthian columns supporting a frieze and decorated pediment above.
 The pediment, parts of which are displayed in the museum, is the triangular ornamental section, 26 ft wide and 8 ft from the apex to the bottom, above the pillars on the front of the building.
 It featured the powerful central image of a possible "Gorgon" head glowering down from a height of 15 m on all who approached the temple.

 The great head itself has snakes entwined within its beard, wings above its ears, beetling brows and a heavy moustache.
 Although there is some disagreement about what this really represents (as Gorgons are usually female), most scholars have converged toward viewing it as a deliberate syncretism of Minerva's Gorgon attribute with the face of a local god who presided over the waters of the nearby sacred spring.
 The central head has also variously been interpreted as the image of a water god such as Oceanus, or a local Celtic god of the sun.
 Besides the Gorgon head, the pediment's artistic motif has more recently also been compared to the Jupiter-Ammon clipei found throughout Roman fora and which sometimes depicted local river gods in Celtic provinces.

 In early 2010 various stones on the pediment were conserved and rearranged.
 In 2016, planning permission was received for a new learning centre aimed at schoolchildren and linked to the baths by a tunnel.
 Funding is being sought from the Heritage Lottery Fund and, if successful, it is hoped the centre will open in 2019.

 Preservation

-The late 19th century carvings of Roman Emperors and Governors of Roman Britain on the terrace overlooking the Great Bath are particularly susceptible to the effect of acid rain and are protected with a wash of a sacrificial shelter coat every few years.
+The late 19th century carvings of Roman emperors and governors of Roman Britain on the terrace overlooking the Great Bath are particularly susceptible to the effect of acid rain and are protected with a wash of a sacrificial shelter coat every few years.
 Exhibits within the temple precincts are susceptible to warm air which had the effect of drawing corrosive salts out of the Roman stonework.
 To help reduce this, a new ventilation system was installed in 2006.

 In 2009 a grant of £90,000 was made to Bath and North East Somerset Council to contribute towards the cost of re-developing displays and improving access to the Roman Baths, by the Department for Culture, Media and Sport/Wolfson Fund, which was established to promote improvements in Museums and Galleries in England.
 Subsequent grants have funded further work on the exhibition design and layout by London-based specialist firm, Event Communications.